TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- We might even be able to remove unordered_map header from the vast majority of the code

 - We badly badly need some non-serialized metadata components for simplicity
 	- what for
 		- high performance fields would otherwise fuck up padding (pointers, e.g. vectors)